[Part 1] SD City’s Story on 101 Ash St Deal Is Crumbling Like the Building Itself

 The Back Story

-The issue began with the City’s desire to find a new City office building to replace the outdated and crumbling offices within the City complex at 202 C Street in downtown.
+The issue began with the City’s desire to find a new City office building to replace the outdated and crumbling offices within the City Operations Building (COB) in downtown.

 For years, city officials had looked at options, including new construction at the current site or finding a suitable nearby building.